Esukhia/bophono/README.md

 - option of word separation for exceptions, so that another syllable can be at position 1
 - option for p.
 432, note 196, aspirated consonnants on second syllables
 - དགོན་པ: p.
 442, note 201, do something about it? gø~ pa
-- indicate weak pronounciation of n and ng
+- indicate weak pronounciation of n and ng?
-- geminates p.
-37?
-- option to use ligature ties: t͡s, t͡ɕ instead of ts, tɕ
-- replace alveo-palatal with retroflex
-- pronounciation of 'i in monosyllabic words
-- option for having eʲ instead of e for a'i (in polysillabic)
+- geminates: impact on a/schwa?

 ## License